 Project Number: KA220-SCH-7C1CB3AA

-Duration of project: 24 months (01/10/2024 – 30/09/2026)
+Duration of Project: 24 months (01/10/2024 – 30/09/2026)

-Project languages: The project’s outputs will be available in English.
+Project Languages: The project’s outputs will be available in English.

 The AI Navigators project is designed to empower educators across Europe by integrating artificial intelligence (AI) into the educational system.
 The project focuses on enhancing AI literacy among 120 teachers from five partner countries: North Macedonia, Bulgaria, Croatia, Serbia, and Belgium.
 In a rapidly changing technological landscape, the project seeks to bridge the gap between AI advancements and classroom practices, ensuring that teachers are equipped to use AI tools effectively and innovatively.

-A series of activities are planned to disseminate the project’s outcomes, including informational meetings, social media campaigns, and a final international conference in Skopje.
+A series of activities is planned to disseminate the project’s outcomes, including informational meetings, social media campaigns, and a final international conference in Skopje.
 This dissemination strategy aims to extend the project’s impact beyond the participating schools, reaching a broader audience within the educational community across Europe.

 The project is expected to generate long-lasting benefits by fostering a network of educators proficient in AI, creating AI-integrated lesson plans, and positively shifting attitudes toward AI in education.
 By the end of the project, participating teachers will have developed a toolkit of resources that they can continue to use and share, ensuring that the benefits of AI in education are both widespread and sustainable.

-This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained there in.
+This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 Project Title: ACT Communicate Transcend